mpudota907/mpudota907/README.md

 -->

 - 🔭 I’m currently working on a Secret project 😉
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning CSS
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to travel ⛰️ 🏍️
 - 💬 Ask me about any documentation requirements